 The following article gives detailed instructions on replacing the hood grilles in a BMW E63/E64 6 series vehicle.
 Even though we have used a 2005 645ci convertible to perform this repair, this article can be applied to any 2004-2010 6 series vehicles with minor modifications.

-A BMW 645ci grille replacement takes less than thirty minutes and can add an updated customized flare to the font of your 6 series hardtop or convertible.
+A BMW 645ci grille replacement can add an updated customized look to the font of your 6 series hardtop or convertible.

 - Open hood and locate the four torx bolts at top of bumper cover.
 Remove the four bolts using a T27 torx bit.

 - Pull the front of the bumper cover away from the car so you can see behind the front grilles.
 Use the 12″ flat blade screwdriver to release the plastic tabs that anchor the grille to the front bumper cover.
 Some may be hard to see, but if you pull gently on the the front of the grille you will be able to see where they are.

 - Grasp front of grille and remove from vehicle.

 - Install new grille by lining up plastic tabs in bumper cover and gently pressing in until it snaps in place.

 - Replace torx bolts on bumper cover.

 The Repair Difficulty Level displays graphically how challenging the repair is, from easy to advanced.
 Easy repairs usually require very few tools, have short repair times and do not require jacking and supporting the vehicle.
 As the difficulty level rises, expect the repair to demand more time, specialized tools, and better understanding of mechanics to complete the job.